What have we learned so far?

 BRACED activities to build resilience

-Some of the most prominent interventions focus on diversification of food production and adapting livelihoods; activities to manage access to scarce natural resources and mitigate potential conflicts over them; measures to enhance food security and reduce extreme poverty, promoting income-generation opportunities and access to appropriate financial services; promotion of gender equality; empowering communities to manage risk and target scarce resources; improving the use of climate information and early warning systems for drought, floods and other weather extremes; shock-responsive service delivery and programming; and activities to strengthen risk governance by engaging with government at different levels and forming partnerships across sectors.
+Some of the most prominent interventions focus on diversifying food production and adapting livelihoods; managing access to scarce natural resources and mitigating potential conflicts over them; enhancing food security and reducing extreme poverty, promoting income-generation opportunities and access to appropriate financial services; promoting gender equality; empowering communities to manage risk and target scarce resources; improving the use of climate information and early warning systems for drought, floods and other weather extremes; shock-responsive service delivery and programming; and strengthening risk governance by engaging with government at different levels and forming partnerships across sectors.

 Natural resource management

 Livelihoods based on natural resources are particularly vulnerable to climate change.
-BRACED aims to promote adoption of climate-resilient farming techniques and increase the sustainability of agriculture.
-Activities such as agroforestry, improved water and soil management and storage facilities are increasing food supply and dietary diversity, and helping diversify incomes.
-To move beyond supporting subsistence livelihoods towards building resilience over the longer term, projects must ensure that any new activities are resilient to changes in climate, economically viable and socially acceptable.
+BRACED promotes climate-resilient farming techniques and sustainable agriculture.
+Activities such as agroforestry, improved water and soil management, and better storage facilities are increasing food supply and dietary diversity, and helping diversify incomes.
+To move beyond supporting subsistence-based livelihoods towards building resilience over the longer term, projects must ensure that any new activities are resilient to changes in climate and are economically viable and socially acceptable.

 Around the world, people living in rural areas rely heavily on natural resources for their livelihoods, health and well-being.
-The availability of natural resources can help to strengthen household and community resilience in periods of stress and shock,1 but livelihoods based on natural resources remain particularly vulnerable to climate change.
-In BRACED countries, the major crops on which many households and economies depend, such as wheat and rice, and already-scarce water resources are highly sensitive to climate change.2
+The availability of natural resources can help to strengthen household and community resilience in periods of stress and shock, but livelihoods based on natural resources remain particularly vulnerable to climate change.
+In BRACED countries, the major crops on which many households and economies depend, such as wheat and rice, and already scarce water resources are highly sensitive to climate change.1

 Many African and Asian countries are vulnerable because recent economic gains have been in climate-sensitive sectors such as agriculture and fisheries, and systems are not currently in place to protect them.
-Demographic trends will compound the adverse consequences of climate change3 as population growth and urbanisation increase competition for water and food resources.
-At the same time more severe and frequent drought and higher temperatures will reduce crop yields and put pressure on scarce water resources.4
+Demographic trends will compound the adverse consequences of climate change as population growth and urbanisation increase competition for water and food resources.
+At the same time, more severe and frequent drought and higher temperatures will reduce crop yields and put further pressure on water resources.2

 Diversifying food production and livelihoods